Monday, February 23, 2026

 The play will be performed at HART Theatre in Hillsboro, Oregon, on the evening of Saturday, April 11, 2026.
 It's part of the citywide Fertile Ground Festival and will be paired that night with another one-act play, Howard vs Love by Abrianna Aydee.

-Tickets will go on sale in late February.
+Tickets will go on sale on this page of HART's ticketing software on February 23, 2026.
 If you would like to be notified when they're available, please subscribe to my newsletter or find me on BlueSky or Instagram at @catwintersbooks.
 You can also receive updates through HART's Instagram and Facebook accounts.

 I know not everyone who wants to see this play can come to Oregon.
 I'm working on ways to make the script available for theaters and schools to license, so hopefully it will find homes beyond Oregon in the future.
 Thank you for your interest!